Dry Hair Problems?

 If you want to get like me, try these recipes out.
 Don’t be afraid to think outside of the box.
 Let’s get into them!

 The homemade mayonnaise mask is easy to make.
 All you need is mayonnaise.
-However, if you want to add a little spunk to it, you can add some essential oils, egg yolk, or another healthy ingredient such as banana.
+However, if you want to add a little spunk to it, you can add some essential oils, egg yolk, or another healthy ingredient such as a banana.
 The processing time for a mayonnaise mask is about 20-30 minutes.

 Because the consistent of mayonnaise is already so perfect, you won’t need to whip it before application.
 If you’ve already rinsed your hair, then you’ll apply the mayonnaise on right after.
 To use the mask, take about one cup of mayonnaise, and lather it onto your hair from root to ends.
 Make sure you massage it into your scalp and outwards.